What Happened to Men Without Hats?

 They did spring back in 1987 with the album and single “Pop Goes the World,” which hit No. 1 in Austria and No. 2 in Canada, but it reached only No. 20 in the United States.
 A few more albums followed: 1989’s The Adventures of Women & Men Without Hate in the 21st Century, which featured a cover of ABBA’s “S.O.S.,” and 1991’s Sideways, which was more guitar-focused.

-But as with most 80s bands, the story doesn’t end there.
+As with most 80s bands, the story doesn’t end there.
 After 12 years and numerous side projects, Men Without Hats reformed with a new lineup.
-Their synth-laden 2003 album No Hats Beyond This Point was an ode to the New Wave sound of the early 1980s but failed to register, and in 2004 they broke up again.
+Their synth-laden 2003 album No Hats Beyond This Point was an ode to the new wave sound of the early 1980s but failed to register, and in 2004 they broke up again.

 Men Without Hats kept riding the nostalgia bandwagon, though, touring with Howard Jones and Berlin in 2013, then with Martika, Naked Eyes and a Flock of Seagulls in 2016.
 They continued touring in 2018 and 2019, with a few dates scheduled for 2020 and 2021.